CaioSteinDAgostini/fabulaUi/README.md

 ![login](./login1.png)
 The users will have been defined on the Starter class on the Fabula project (as it is now, the password is not verified since it is just for demo purposes)

+The user's info is stored on the browser's localstorage and used to skip the login form the next time.
+It is not verifying the token expiration date, but the token DOES HAVE and expiration date and in a real scenario it could be used to expire the saved login.

 ### domain selection
 ![domains](./login-domain.png)
 Each instance of Fabula starts with a root domain, from which it is possible to create other domains.
 Documents are associated to domains, if you're not on the domain, you can't see them.